-Freckles – they fit the expression “the grass is always greener on the other side”, to a T. Those afflicted with these small spots want them gone often because of the teasing or bullying.
-And others want them so dearly, that they are even are willing to get permanent freckle tattoos.
+Freckles – they fit the expression “the grass is always greener on the other side”, to a T. Those of us who have freckles want them gone, often because of the teasing or bullying.
+And others want them so dearly, they are willing to get permanent freckle tattoos.

-Freckles may have set their own trend on Instagram, but they are far from being just a beauty mark to be adored.
+Freckles may have set their own trend on Instagram, but they are far from just being a beauty mark to be adored.
 They are actually made of clusters of cells with melanin, a pigment in our skin that protects us from harmful ultraviolet (UV) rays.

 There’s the MC1R gene that encodes the melanocortin 1 receptor found on the surface of melanocytes, which controls the production of melanin.
-The rs885479 and rs1805005 variants of MC1R result in an altered melanocortin 1 receptor protein and up to an 11-fold increased susceptibility to freckling.
+Two variants of MC1R changes the levels of the melanocortin 1 receptor protein, increasing the susceptibility to freckling by 11-fold.

-Freckles occur more often on people with fair complexion, because freckles are a trait governed by the same genes that control the colour of our skin, hair, and eyes.
-We are well aware that red heads with pale skin probably need more protection from the sun, than someone with darker hair and olive skin.
+You can find out if you are genetically predisposed to freckling with the DNA Skin Health Test.
 Hopefully, with the trends on Instagram, and celebrities (think Julianne Moore, Kate Moss or Emma Watson) doing their part to make freckles more acceptable, the day we truly embrace them for their beauty may not be too far off.